 Most of the products are imported from Santiago de Chile, so prices are high, almost three times more expensive than on the continent.
 In stores there is no diversity, all products are basically the same type.
 But this is a common thing for Rapa Nui people, as they are accustomed.
 Almost all fruits and vegetables are expensive and imported from the mainland.

-The biggest activities are connected to the sea: surfing, diving, fishing.
-You can also ride a horse (many families raise horses for tourist activity), go in a bicycle or motorbike.
-There are nightlife and local dance shows.
+The biggest activities are connected to the sea: surfing, diving, and fishing.
+You can also ride a horse (many families raise horses for tourist activity), or go on a bicycle or motorbike.
+There is nightlife and local dance shows.